Philip-robinson/django-test/README.md

 # A view of the data

-To create a view of the data ifirst add a template file at __home/templates/home.html__ and put some html.
+To create a view of the data first add a template file at __home/templates/home.html__ and put some html.

 ```
 <html>